nagibshah/12-factor-java-workshop/{{cookiecutter.project_name}}/labguide/labguide.md

 #### Test the admin website functionality

 60. The website will open to the **Toll Road Number Plate Manual Decider** page, and show the uploaded image.
-In the text entry field, type `TESTPLATE` and click **Submit this number plate**
+In the text entry field, type `TESTPLATE` and click **Submit this number plate**.
+We are overwriting the actual number plate with "TESTPLATE" to ensure a forced execution of the all the steps of the state machine for the purpose of an initial test.
 61. The page will refresh and show **Thank you for helping, your submission was accepted!**
 62. On the AWS Step Function console, note that the **Visual workflow** will now show the **state.process.AdminActiontest** state as complete (green) and the **state.process.InsufficientCreditTest** state as running (blue)